I’m very pleased to announce that a little program of mine called

 music.Now, what I ask myself: Manually patching a Perl module, manually

-resolving dependencies and invoking dpkg
+resolving dependencies and invoking dpkg, being (momentarily)

 deprived of the few programs I use on a daily basis ... how will this